ApprenticeAI/frapy/docs/topics/media-pipeline.rst

-3. When the item reaches the :class:`FilesPipeline`, the URLs in the ``file_urls`` field are scheduled for download using the standard Scrapy scheduler and downloader (which means the scheduler and downloader middlewares are reused), but with a higher priority, processing them before other pages are scraped.
+3. When the item reaches the :class:`FilesPipeline`, the URLs in the ``file_urls`` field are scheduled for download using the standard Frapy scheduler and downloader (which means the scheduler and downloader middlewares are reused), but with a higher priority, processing them before other pages are scraped.
 The item remains "locked" at that particular pipeline stage until the files have finish downloading (or fail for some reason).